Two-Year MBA Program Curriculum

 Your first year courses prepare you for an internship with an understanding of the functional areas of business and the sectors transforming the global economy.
 We encourage all students to take part in a summer internship.
 A summer internship offers you the chance to gain exposure to, and make contacts within, your desired field.

-96% of full-time MBA students in the Class of 2012 accepted an internship offer for the summer of 2011.
-See a full report on the Class of 2012′s internships.
+95% of full-time MBA students in the Class of 2014 accepted an internship offer for the summer of 2013.
+See more details here: Class of 2014 Internship Report

 The Post-Core is an opportunity to engage in deep functional and specialized coursework to provide you with necessary career skills.
 As you take electives and participate in experiential learning in SMG and across the University you’ll be applying the skills you gained in core.